epogrebnyak/runnable-python/docs/resources/student-checklist.md

 ### Files

-- Files can be opened, read, and written using Python's built-in functions.
+- Files can be opened, read, and written using Python's built-in functions `open()`, `read()`, and `write()`.
-- File operations include opening a file with `open()`, reading with `read()`, and writing with `write()`.
+- There is also a modern `pathlib` library in Python that makes handling files easier.

 ### Reading from internet

-- Not possible in the Pyodide programming enviroment, but easy with `httpx` or `requests` libraries where they work.
+- Not possible in the Pyodide programming enviroment that we use inthis course, but easy with `httpx` or `requests` libraries.

 <!--

-### Reading from internet

-- Not possible

 ## Code organisation